r1ckss0n/centauriapp/README.md

 # centauriapp
-App fpr the Centauri Club
+App for the Centauri Club